pepkit/pepspec/docs/looper/advanced-pipeline-configuration.md

 ```

 That will remove any defined command extras and append `-R` to the end of any commands created by looper.

+## Grouping many jobs into one

+By default, `looper` will translate each row in your `sample_table` into a single job.
+But perhaps you are running a project with tens of thousands of rows, and each job only takes mere minutes to run; in this case, you'd rather just submit a single job to process many samples. `Looper` makes this easy with the `--lump` and `--lumpn` command line arguments.

+### Lumping jobs by job count: `--lumpn`

+It's quite simple: if you want to run 100 samples in a single job submission script, just tell looper `--lumpn 100`.

+### Lumping jobs by input file size: `--lump`

+But what if your samples are quite different in terms of input file size?
+For example, your project may include many small samples, which you'd like to lump together with 10 jobs to 1, but you also have a few control samples that are very large and should have their own dedicated job.
+If you just use `--lumpn` with 10 samples per job, you could end up lumping your control samples together, which would be terrible.
+To alleviate this problem, `looper` provides the `--lump` argument, which uses input file size to group samples together.
+By default, you specify an argument in number of gigabytes.
+Looper will go through your samples and accumulate them until the total input file size reaches your limit, at which point it finalizes and submits the job.
+This will keep larger files in independent runs and smaller files grouped together.

+### Lumping jobs by input file size: `--lumpj`

+Or you can lump samples into number of jobs.